realmjoin/realmjoin-docs/docs/policies.md

 ### Caveats

-* Windows will automatically interpret a naked domain `example.com` as `*.example.com`.
+* Windows will interpret a naked domain like `file://example.com` as `file://*.example.com`.
 * RealmJoin does not allow for wildcard protocols.
+You must specify all protocols explicitly.
-* RealmJoin will manage all protocols for a given domain.
+* RealmJoin will manage all protocols for a configured domain and remove any user added protocols.
-* RealmJoin will not manage other domains which are not specified in this setting.
+* RealmJoin will not manage other domains which are not configured in this setting.

 ### Recommendations